zama-ai/bounty-program/Bounties/Solved/create-regex-engine-tutorial.md

 # Create a homomorphic regex engine and write a tutorial about it

+## ✅ Solution
+- This bounty has been solved, see the entire solution here.

 ## Overview
 Create a homomorphic regular expression engine that operate on encrypted bytes of an ASCII string and write a tutorial about it.